AnujPatil02/Restaurant-Billing-System/README.md

 python restaurant_billing_system.py
 ```

-On first run, a `receipts/` folder and `sales.csv` file are created automatically in the project directory.
+On first run, a `receipts/` folder is created automatically in the project directory.

 ## How to Use